We work with local partners to improve lives in Islington.

 St Mary's Primary School

-St Mary's was the first school in the ancient parish of Islington and it offers local children a fabulous education.
+St Mary's Primary offers local children a fabulous education.
 The single-form entry means that children quickly get to know each other and we see them thriving in a supportive and caring school.
 Links between the church and the school are strong.
 Our vicar and other church members work as school governors.

 Our Youth and Children's Minister visits every week, making a substantial investment in young lives.
 Volunteers listen to children read.
 School assemblies on Thursdays are taken by clergy and ministers from the three local churches: St Mary's, St Stephen's and St James'.